cambrianone/payload-images/README.md

 # Build a payload container (choose one)
 docker build -t payload-check-oracle ./check-oracle
 # OR
+# For the Rust container, build from the root directory to include the SDK
-docker build -t payload-check-oracle-rust ./check-oracle-rust
+docker build -t payload-check-oracle-rust -f ./check-oracle-rust/Dockerfile .

 # Run the payload against your AVS
 camb payload run-container -a <AVS public key | AVS URL> payload-check-oracle